 July 12, 2012 by Bill• The Star: Drawing from his life-long struggle with the clinical form of OCD (Obsessive Compulsive Disorder), Justin has transformed the cumbersome disorder into an organization that promotes stress reduction and manageability.
 Branded as "Master Organizer" on CBS's The Talk and "Organization Expert" on the Anderson Show with Anderson Cooper, Justin works hard to bring order to his clients' lives.
 With O.C.D.'s guidance and expertise, clients can get through the most difficult obstacles to create a systematic approach to living.

 June 12, 2012 by BillIn your left hand, you hold the smartphone you've been eyeing for months -- you know, the one from the TV commercials?
 Committed to the purchase, you step up to the register to pay for your new phone.
 But looking up, instead of an AT&T or Verizon salesperson behind the counter, the smarter version of you shouting some truth in your face: "Don't do it!
 Don't buy that smartphone!
 It's going to be obsolete in three months!"
 Allow me to grab control of the PA: ATTENTION, SHOPPERS: Three of the most popular, most heavily advertised smartphones on sale right now -- the iPhone 4S, Nokia Lumia 900 and the Motorola Droid Razr Maxx -- are teetering on technological extinction.
 In the coming months, we'll see next-generation releases that will make you wish you had waited to buy, with features that won't be coming to older models.
 If you buy any of these three phones today, you might be shaking your head tomorrow.
 Here's why: The iPhone 4S Yes, it's that time of year again, when potential iPhone buyers go into hibernation and don't emerge with their credit cards until the new model is announced.
 Right now, it looks like Apple will unveil its new iPhone in late September or early October.
 That might be reason enough for some buyers to wait a few months for a re-designed device.
 But for iPhone shoppers, there are good, hardware-related reasons to wait for the so-called "iPhone 5" -- not just so that you can show off the new design to your friends.
 One technology which will not be available to older iPhones, is 4G LTE connectivity.
 The 4G LTE network is, quite simply, much faster than the 3G networks on the current iPhone models.
 4G LTE will retrieve what you need from a phone at a faster pace.
 The next iPhone will also apparently come with NFC (for mobile payments via touch), a larger screen and a smaller, more efficient dock connector.
 The Nokia Lumia 900 (And Every Other Windows Phone) Last week, Microsoft showed us the Windows Phone 8, expected to come out this fall.
 One of the most exciting features is a new "shared core" between Windows Phone and desktop Windows, which will make it super easy for developers to write apps for Windows 8 (for the desktop) and easily transfer them over to the Windows Phone app marketplace.
 That's huge news for Windows Phone...developers were slow to write apps for Windows Phone 7, and they probably won't be as slow to write for Windows 8, the next installment of Microsoft's desktop OS.
 If porting those apps from Windows 8 to Windows Phone 8 is as easy as Microsoft says it is, that means there will be way more options for Windows Phone owners.
 EXCEPT: The Nokia Lumia 900, and every other Windows Phone, will not be upgraded to Windows Phone 8.
 And apps written for Windows Phone 8 will not be able to run on older Windows Phone devices (like, say, the Lumia 900).
 So, if you buy a Lumia now, you're missing out on potentially killer apps that will come out in the future; you risk being locked in to the 100,000 or so apps that exist right now, for the next two years.
 Motorola Droid Razr Maxx You probably love the Razr Maxx, right?
 It's thin yet durable, packs a great flavor of the Android OS, and enjoys much, much better battery life than whatever smartphone you have.
 While your phone is charging, the Droid Razr Maxx is pedaling around on a unicycle, bursting with energy, laughing like a maniac.
 Enter a mysterious, tempting update called the Droid Razr HD, and the laughter dies down.
 The Razr HD will supposedly ship with the same paranormal battery life as the Razr Maxx, while adding a faster 1.5GHz processor, a 720p HD screen and a beast-mode 13-megapixel camera.
 All of those blow away what the Maxx currently offers, and should give pause to power-hungry smartphone shoppers.
 And here's what really ties your hands: The RAZR HD will arrive with Verizon some time this summer or early fall.
 For comparably crazy battery life with an improved display, camera and processing speeds, you're better off waiting a few months, no?
 So, What's Okay To Buy?
 Don't buy an iPhone, or ANY Windows Phone, or a Droid RAZR, you say.
 What CAN I buy then?
 The Galaxy S3 is a powerful, speedy LTE-packing choice, as are the new HTC models (the One X, Droid Incredible 4G and EVO 4G LTE).
 The Galaxy Note doesn't seem like it will be refreshed any time soon, nor does the Galaxy Nexus or Droid 4.
 If none of those sound appealing, it's time to either wait until autumn, or else buy now and tempt fate.
 Just don't say I didn't (make you imagine me in a fancy tuxedo and) warn you.
+On other technology news, learn how to get rid of cyber security deception technology by clicking the link.

 May 29, 2012 by BillIt's the moment we've (I've) been waiting for!
 WII KARAOKE!
 Konami has announced plans to release Karaoke Joysound, four years after its Japanese release, on the Wii in North America.
 We're sure everyone else who remembers this old Hudson game is as shocked as we are.
 Joysound uses a streaming library of over 1,000 songs, access to which can be rented for one or three days, or one month, at a time.
 Contents of the library have yet to be announced, and we don't know the cost.
 The North American version ships this fall, and includes two microphones.